torgro/cliMenu/README.md

 ## Validation and return values

 The goal of this module is neither.
-As a toolbuilder you are responsible for validating user input when they invoke the ScriptBlock assosiated with the Menu-Item.
+As a toolbuilder you are responsible for validating user input when they invoke the ScriptBlock associated with the Menu-Item.
 Any output from the ScriptBlock will be written in the console.
 As you may know, a ScriptBlock may be a small script or a call to a cmdlet with parameters.
 I would suggest that you stick to calling custom or built-in cmdlets and design it using the best practice guides from Microsoft in regards to mandatory parameters etc.